 The next outfit Diana tries on is a style popular around 1911-1914.
-It consists of a white pintuck waist (blouse that buttons at the back or front) and a slim long hobble skirt.
-The skirts fit like straight pencil skirts but without much of kick pleat (if any.)
+It consists of a white pintuck waist (blouse that buttons at the back or front) and a long, slim hobble skirt.
+The skirt fit like a straight pencil skirt, but without much of a kick pleat (if any).
 To move in them required a woman to waddle or hobble in small steps like a Japanese geisha.
 It is no wonder Diana kicks the seam wide open!
-It was not ideal for a crime-fighting superhero so it was quickly tossed aside.
+It was not ideal for a crime-fighting superhero, so it was quickly tossed aside.

 The Final Grey Suit

 After trying on many outfits, Diana finally chooses a gray British tweed suit (coat and skirt) worn over a blouse and cotton petticoat.
 The design was inspired by menswear and the military coats being worn by the other cast members.
-In 1918 many women’s fashions were being adopted from traditional menswear, especially “sporty” clothing such as those for riding, hiking, and farm work as well as Uniforms.
+In 1918, many women’s fashions were being adopted from traditional menswear, especially “sporty” clothing such as those for riding, hiking, farm work, and uniforms.
 Many of these looks made their way onto everyday street fashion and winter dresses.
 The women’s two piece suit (skirt and coat) was especially popular during the war years.
 Look at this 1917 Abercrombie & Fitch wool suit.

-Although not very visible a white collared blouse or button down shirt should be worn under the coat.
-I prefer to buy one of the many options instead of sewing one.
+Although not very visible, a white collared blouse or button down shirt should be worn under the coat.
+I prefer to buy one of the many options available instead of sewing one.
 This Wearing History 1910s blouse pattern is a good one for sewers.

 The wide brown leather belt that gives her a waist and more military inspiration is key to the ensemble.
 Look for 3-4 inch wide belts with a plain buckle for the best style.
 Shop wide belts.

 The final bit is her gloves.
-She is wearing dark brown leather gloves, which women wore all day except at home while eating or using the restroom.
+She is wearing dark brown leather gloves, which women wore all day except at home, while eating, or when using the restroom.
 Germs were scary back then!
-In 1918 gloves were plain, simple and long-ish (a few inches past wrist) that closed with buttons.
-Since you won’t see the gloves under the coat it won’t matter how long they are.
+In 1918, gloves were plain, simple and long-ish (a few inches past the wrist) and closed with buttons.
+Since you won’t see the gloves under the coat, it won’t matter how long they are.
 Both leather gloves and pull on fabric gloves will work well for you.
 Shop gloves.

 The boots she wore are the same as those for the dressing scene above.
 Mid-calf tall lace-up leather boots with a 3-inch heel.
 Shop boots.